TechGrounds-Cloud8/cloud8-Killian97/Exam subjects/part 3.md

 - ***VPC flow logs:*** Is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
 Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.

-- ***AWS inspector:*** is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+- ***AWS inspector:*** Is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
 Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
 After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.

 - ***AWS detective:*** Amazon Detective makes it easy to analyze, investigate, and quickly identify the root cause of security findings or suspicious activities.
 Detective automatically collects log data from your AWS resources.
 It then uses machine learning, statistical analysis, and graph theory to generate visualizations that help you to conduct faster and more efficient security investigations.